atawfique21/Resolve/README.md

 ## Overview

-_**Project Title** is lorem ipsum dolor sit amet.
-Phasellus dapibus fermentum risus vitae bibendum.
-Integer vel ipsum mollis odio sollicitudin ornare eu vel ex.
-In quis fringilla velit, ac maximus quam.
-Etiam eget placerat neque.
-Aenean faucibus sem non nisi lobortis ullamcorper._
+_**Resolve** is an app that helps users track personal goals.
+Users can create a profile where they can add new goals, list their motivation for achieving said goal, and outline a plan for success.
+Users can view the goals of others who have created a Resolve profile.
+In addition to adding new goals, they can also delete and edit the goals associated with their own profile._

 ### Team Members

-Created, designed, and developed by [James Madison](), [George Washington](), and [John Lansing, Jr.]() (Git Czar) for the General Assembly Software Engineering Immersive (November '19 Cohort) Unit 3 Project.
+Created, designed, and developed by [Abir Tawfique](https://github.com/atawfique21) (Git Czar), [Revati Rajabhathor](https://github.com/revatir/), and [Hannah Reilly.](https://github.com/hannahreilly) for the General Assembly Software Engineering Immersive (November '19 Cohort) Unit 3 Project.

 ### Team Expectations

-Team values and expectations can be found on our project's [Google document]().
+Team values and expectations can be found on our project's [Google document](https://docs.google.com/document/d/1XQoBhwaGt2R_0uzK4zXX5aQ1t1idnjkVGZ2qIJdyLV4/edit?usp=sharing).

 ### Permissions

-Digital assets used with full licensing and permission from [Death to Stock Photo](), [Freepik](), and [Unsplash]().
-Custom digital design and branding by John Lansing.
-Digital assets stored locally and on [Imgur]().
+Digital assets stored locally and on [Imgur](https://imgur.com/).

 <br>

 ## MVP

-> The Minimum Viable Product should be a well-planned, easily-communicated product, ensuring that the client's deliverable will be achievable and meet specifications within the time frame estimated.

-_The **Project Title** MVP lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Phasellus dapibus fermentum risus vitae bibendum.
-Integer vel ipsum mollis odio sollicitudin ornare eu vel ex.
-In quis fringilla velit, ac maximus quam.
-Etiam eget placerat neque.
-Aenean faucibus sem non nisi lobortis ullamcorper._
+_**Resolve** is an app that helps users track personal goals.
+Users can create a profile where they can add new goals, list their motivation for achieving said goal, and outline a plan for success.
+Users can view the goals of others who have created a Resolve profile.
+In addition to adding new goals, they can also delete and edit the goals associated with their own profile._

 <br>

 ### MVP Goals

-- _Lorem ipsum, dolor sit amet,_
-- _consectetur adipiscing elit._
-- _Phasellus dapibus fermentum risus vitae bibendum._
-- _Integer vel ipsum mollis odio sollicitudin ornare eu vel ex._
-- _etc._
+- _Allow users to log-in/log-out._
+- _Allow users to register for the website and create a new profile._
+- _Allow users to add, delete, and edit the goals on their own profile._
+-_Allow users to mark goals as complete._
+-_Have completed goals change color._
+- _Once logged in, allow users to click on other user profiles and view their goals (without power to add, edit, or delete)._

 <br>